LoganKelly/LOLTracer/README.md

 ##Background

 The LOLtracer was written, on a dare, to see if it would be possible to implement a raytracer in LOLCODE.
 I am happy to report that it is VERY MUCH possible, although not terribly fast.
-The LOLtracer also attempts to be as faithful as possible to the implementation of Paul Heckbert's business card raytracer:
+The LOLtracer also attempts to be as faithful as possible to the implementation of Andrew Kensler's business card raytracer:

 [http://fabiensanglard.net/rayTracing_back_of_business_card/](http://fabiensanglard.net/rayTracing_back_of_business_card/)